 |Maximum (Estimated)||Rs 2.6 lakh|

 Instead of Duke 390 platform, the new Adventure motorcycle is reportedly to be developed on an all-new platform.
 This model will get additional equipment to meet the demand for Adventure tourers.
-With new platform and added features, the new model is likely to be tad expensive over than the standard model.
+With new platform and added features, the new model is likely to be tad expensive over the naked roadster.
 The bike will be positioned a notch above the KTM RC390 in terms of pricing.
-That said the KTM RC 390 price is expected to be around Rs 40,000 more than the standard RC 390.
+That said the 390 Adventure price is expected to be around Rs 40,000 more than the standard RC 390.

-The motorcycle is currently in testing phase, and will enter into production line in near future.
-It is lined-up for a global unveiling at the 2017 EICMA Motorcycle Show to be held in November 2017.
+KTM is currently testing the motorcycle on international streets.
+If reports are to be believed, the bike will have its global unveiling at the 2017 EICMA Motorcycle Show to be held in November 2017.
 To be developed at Bajaj’s Chakan plant, the bike will also be exported to several international markets.
 As for the India launch, it is expected that KTM could launch the bike early next year.

 Not just platform, the Adventure 390 will also share its engine specs with the regular RC 390.
 This 373.2cc, single-cylinder, liquid-cooled engine is likely to be tuned for improved performance and higher torque.
 The current unit on the fully-faired bike churns out a healthy 43bhp of power and 35Nm of torque.
 We expect the Adventure model to offer slightly more torque and less power than the above mentioned figures.